srishtitiwari19/Supplementary-material-for-thesis/README.md

 # Supplementary-material-for-thesis
-This repository contains the lengthy results of my thesis.
+This repository contains the lengthy crucial results of my doctoral work.

   **FreqEvolOfEccentricity.txt** : The 3PN-accurate expression for frequency evolution of orbital eccentricity, et that is accurate to next-next-to-leading-order or fifth order in initial    eccentricity, e0 i.e. O(e0^5).